se-edu/se-book/oop/associations/what/text.md

 <box>

-{{ icon_example }} To continue the previous example, the associations between a `Course` object and `Student` objects can change as students enroll in the module or drop the module over time.
+{{ icon_example }} To continue the previous example, the associations between a `Course` object and `Student` objects can change as students enroll in the course or drop the course over time.

 </box>